FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 [here](https://ngsi-ld-tutorials.readthedocs.io/en/latest/datamodels.html#building) it is based on the standard Smart Data Models definition.
 A
 [Swagger Specification](https://petstore.swagger.io/?url=https://smart-data-models.github.io/dataModel.Building/Building/swagger.yaml)
-of the same model is also available, and would be used to generate code stubs in a full application.
+of the same model is also available, and would be use to generate code stubs in a full application.

 ### Checking the service health

 As usual, you can check if the Orion Context Broker is running by making an HTTP request to the exposed port:

-#### 1 Request:
+#### 1️⃣ Request:

 ```bash
 curl -X GET \